Philipp-Sc/cosmos-rust-bot/README.md

 ### [Install](#install) · [Config](#config) · [Usage](#usage) · [Summary](#summary)

-**TRB** can be used to connect with a terra wallet to keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
+**TRB** can be used to connect with a terra wallet tgo keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
 If conncted it provides convinient access, status updates and notifications using the Signal messenger.

 It is intended to be used by **coders, developers and technically-skilled users** to make use of automation.
 At the same time **TRB** can be compiled to a single executable that is easy to use with few dependencies.
 Making it easy to use.